pm2-hive/pm2-hive.github.io/docs/features/source-map-support.md

 ### Disable source map support

-If you do not want PM2 to automatically support javascript source map you can use the option `--disable-source-map`.
+If you do not want PM2 to automatically support javascript source map you can use the option `--disable-source-map-support`.

 It can be done both via CLI and via JSON file.